ben-ng/gaggle/README.md

 ```

-By protecting the `GET` and `SET` commands with a critical section, we guarantee that updates are not lost.
+By enclosing the `GET` and `SET` commands within the critical section, we guarantee that updates are not lost.

 ## License